Skip to main content

 CRE FinOps

-Articles on CRE FinOps — the emerging discipline of commercial real estate financial operations, covering CAM optimization, expense recovery, and data-driven property management.
+Articles on CRE FinOps, the emerging discipline of commercial real estate financial operations.
+Covers CAM optimization, expense recovery, and data-driven property management.

 CRE FinOps

-Absolute NNN Lease Explained: What Bondable Leases Mean for Tenants and CAM
+Absolute NNN Lease Explained: Bondable Lease Risks and CAM

-An absolute NNN lease puts every property cost on the tenant — including structural repairs and rebuilding.
-Here's when that structure makes sense and what it means for CAM billing.
+An absolute NNN lease puts nearly every property cost on the tenant, including structural repairs and rebuilding after casualty.

 Read Post